 Heather: What comes to mind when you hear the name Gucci?
 High-end luxury?
 Coveted fashion?
 An iconic brand?
 A dancing Harry Styles?
 But what about experimentation, community, sustainability and digital clothing?
 The truth is, Gucci is all of these things and more.
 For over a century, the brand has managed to stay iconic while continually evolving.
 At the helm is Robert Triefus, Senior Executive Vice President of Corporate and Brand Strategy and also the newly appointed CEO of Gucci Vault, an experimental online space and manifestation of the company’s metaverse strategy—and another example of the brand’s exploration into uncharted fashion territory.
-Robert has been climbing Gucci’s ladder since 2008 and now, in partnership with its CEO, creative director and an amazing team, is nurturing the brand’s past while paving the way for its future.
+Robert has been climbing Gucci’s ladder since 2008 and now, in partnership with its CEO and an amazing team, is nurturing the brand’s past while paving the way for its future.
 I’m thrilled to have him with us today.
 So welcome, Robert.

 Robert: Thank you.
 It’s a pleasure to be with you.